cits3007/cits3007.github.io/assets/assignments/project-spec.md

 should either comment it out, or surround it with "`#if 0` ... `#endif`" preprocessor instructions, so that your code does compile.

-Any `.c` files submitted should `#include` the `p_and_p.h` as follows:
+Any `.c` files or code submitted should `#include` the `crypto.h` header as follows:

 ```
-#include <p_and_p.h>
+#include <crypto.h>
 ```

-Your code must contain the functions required by this specification, and they must exactly match the prototypes in the `p_and_p.h` file, but you may also write whatever "helper functions" you wish.
+Your code must contain the functions required by this specification, and they must exactly match the prototypes in the `crypto.h` file, but you may also write whatever "helper functions" you wish.

-Your code must not include a "`main()`", nor a "`playGame()`" function.
+Your code must not include a "`main()`" function.
 If it does, your code will fail to compile when automated tests are run on it, and you are likely to receive minimal marks for implementation.

-You may `#include` any header files that you need to, as long as they are available in the standard CITS3007 development environment, and may use non-standard C functions as long as they are available in that environment.
+You may `#include` any header files that you need to, as long as they are available in the standard CITS3007 development environment, and you may use non-standard C functions as long as they are available in that environment.

-Although you are strongly encouraged to test your code using the "[check][libcheck]" testing framework, you should not submit your test code, and it is not assessed.
+Although you are strongly encouraged to test your code (testing is discussed in upcoming labs), you should not submit your test code, and it is not assessed.

 [libcheck]: https://github.com/libcheck/check